TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     * Site Address: same as Step 2
     * Folder Path: same as Step 2 except instead of `Individual Word Documents` it is `Individual PDF Documents`:
     `.../<contractNumber>/<subcontractorName>/<timestamp>/Individual PDF Documents`
-    In the image, the above expression has already been formatted into a variable called `Individual PDFs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic Value"
+    In the image, the above expression has already been formatted as a variable `File prefix for creating files` appended by another variable called `Individual PDFs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic Value"

     {: .note}
     > It's recommended that you use the folder icon to navigate to the template yourself first, then cut the text from the box and re-paste it.
 This will ensure that you have the correct base directory.